REFERENCE GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-• 1Maximum Zs values are the highest earth fault loop impedance that ensures the protective device will disconnect within the required time (0.4 s for final circuits, 5 s for distribution circuits) in the event of an earth fault.
+1. 01Maximum Zs values are the highest earth fault loop impedance that ensures the protective device will disconnect within the required time in the event of an earth fault.
+In a TN system that is 0.4 s for the final circuits covered by Regulation 411.3.2.2, and 5 s for distribution circuits and any circuit outside that scope (Regulation 411.3.2.3).

 01 · Reference Guide